scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 day
 - **Damage Type:** Death

 You conjure a number of deadly, black thorn arrows.
 Make a spellcasting roll to conjure up to 5 arrows, adding a bad die for every arrow conjured.
-These arrows count as +1 ammunition and can be thrown instead of fired from a bow.
-When thrown they use your spellcasting modifier for the attack and have a range of 10.
+These arrows can be thrown instead of fired from a bow.
+When thrown they use your spellcasting roll for the attack and have a range of 10.

 When used the arrow explodes into black smoke.
 The target and all adjacent creatures make a Stamina save against the attack.
 On fail the main target takes 1 wound and 2 wound dice in damage with each adjacent creature taking 1 wound die instead.
 On crit each target is blind until the end of their next turn.